nerdschoolbergen/databases/jpa.md

 :pencil2: Implement the `getDirector()` method in `Movie` so that it returns the `Person` who was the director.
 Then, display the name of that person in the `movies-list` page in the "Director" column.

-# Excercise 5 - Show details about a director

 Now that you have the director of a movie, you can create a link to a page that shows more details about that person.
 The URL should be http://localhost:8080/directors/1 for a person with id=1.

 :pencil2: Add a link to the detail page of a director on the `movies-list` page.

-# Exercise 6 - Show a list of movies a person has directed
+# Exercise 5 - Show a list of movies a person has directed

 You can navigate the `casts` relationship the other way, too.
 In `Person` there is a method called `getMoviesDirected()`.